GorgiAstro/laser-orbit-determination/README.md

 Install the conda environment.
 For this, you can either import the environment.yml file into Anaconda Navigator, or use the command line
  `conda env create -f environment.yml`

+Optional: install Jupyter Lab extensions.
+I recommend:
+* Table of contents: `jupyter labextension install @jupyterlab/toc`
+* Variable inspect: `jupyter labextension install @lckr/jupyterlab_variableinspector`

 # Use

 * Enter conda environment: `source activate conda` (or start a terminal directly in the environment using Anaconda Navigator)
-* Start Jupyter: `jupyter notebook`
+* Start Jupyter Lab: `jupyter lab`
-* The Jupyter Notebook should pop up in your browser at the URL http://localhost:8888
+* Jupyter Lab should pop up in your browser at the URL http://localhost:8888